I Don’t Like Hiding My Huevos!

 Younger Bunnies Going to Therapy

 They also want to be hiding their “huevos.”
-This problem gets worse after carnival and lent and escalates around Easter time.
-The most common way to deal with it is eating lentils during lent and fish the two last days before Easter.
+This problem gets worse after carnival and Lent and escalates around Easter time.
+The most common way to deal with it is eating lentils during Lent and fish on the two last days before Easter.

 Fish